ACRae/Mobile-CMUNeXt/README.md

-# Mobile-CMUNeXt: Fast Semantic Segmentation Diagnosis of Medical Images
+# Mobile-CMUNeXt: Fast Semantic Segmentation for Diagnosis of Medical Images

 > [!IMPORTANT]
 > This work is still under development